dra2020/rdapy/docs/_pages/scoring.md

 --graph path/to/adjacency_graph.json > path/to/scores_plus_aggregates.jsonl
 ```

+Analogous to the `aggregate.py` script output, scoring writes plan-level scores in a hierarchical JSONL format:
+the type of dataset (census, vap, cvap, election, shape),
+the dataset key, and
+the metric name and value.
+For example:

+`{"election": {"E_16-20_COMP": {"estimated_vote_pct": 0.4943, ...} ...} ...}`.

 #### Write Scores to Disk

 This script reads a stream of scores with district aggregates from STDIN,